-A Complete Guide to Convert a CSV File to an XML File in Excel
+How to Convert CSV File to XML File in Excel [Step-by-Step Guide]

 A CSV (Comma-Separated Values) file stores information by separating them using commas.
 CSV files can be opened in spreadsheet programs, such as Microsoft Excel or Google Sheets.
 You can identify a CSV file by looking at its extension which is (.CSV).